SergioLozano/sergiolozano.github.io/_pages/whyme.md

 .y-axis-label {
     grid-area: y-axis; /* Place in its grid area */
-    height: 100%; /* CHANGE: Make the label occupy the full height of its grid cell */
-    display: flex; /* CHANGE: Use flexbox for internal centering */
-    align-items: center; /* CHANGE: Vertically center content using flexbox */
-    justify-content: flex-end; /* CHANGE: Push content to the right (before rotation) */
+    justify-self: end; /* CHANGE: Push content to the right edge of its grid cell */
     transform: rotate(-90deg); /* Rotate the text */
-    /* REMOVED transform-origin: 100% 50%; because justify-content handles the alignment better here. */
+    transform-origin: 0% 50%; /* CHANGE: Rotate around its own left-center point */
     white-space: nowrap;
-    padding-right: 10px; /* Space from the matrix left */
+    padding-right: 20px; /* CHANGE: Increased space from the matrix left */
     box-sizing: border-box; /* Include padding in height/width calculation */
 }